microsoft/playwright/docs/src/api/class-browsercontext.md

 - `handler` ?<[function]\([Route]\)>

 Optional handler function used to register a routing with [`method: BrowserContext.route`].

+### option: BrowserContext.unroute.noWaitForActive
+* since: v1.41
+- `noWaitForActive` <[boolean]>

+If set to true, [`method: BrowserContext.unroute`] will not wait for current handler call (if any) to finish and all errors thrown by the handler after unrouting are silently caught.
+Defaults to false.

 ## async method: BrowserContext.waitForCondition
 * since: v1.32